tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 Pulsar 版/开发指南/使用实践/消息标签过滤_intl_en.md

   })
 :::
 </dx-codeblock>
-- Tagged message filtering takes effect for only messages with tags.
-Messages without tags won't be filtered; that is, they will be pushed to all subscribers.
+- Tagged message filtering only takes effect for messages with tags; that is, messages without tags won't be filtered and will be pushed to all subscribers instead.
-- To enable tagged message, when sending messages, set the `Properties` field in `ProducerMessage` and set the `SubscriptionProperties` field in `ConsumerOptions` when creating consumers.
+- To enable tagged message, set the `Properties` field in `ProducerMessage` when sending messages and set the `SubscriptionProperties` field in `ConsumerOptions` when creating consumers.
 - When you set the `Properties` field in `ProducerMessage`, the `key` is the tag name, and the `value` is fixed to `TAGS`.
 - When you set the `SubscriptionProperties` field in `ConsumerOptions`, the `key` is the tag name to be subscribed to, and the `value` is the tag version (which is reserved for feature extension in the future and has no meaning currently).
 You can configure as follows: